sinaahmadi/klpt/README.md

 [{'base': 'gotin', 'description': 'vblex_tv_pri_p1_sg', 'pos': '', 'terminal_suffix': '', 'formation': ''}]
 ```

-📖 **Please note that a more complete documentation of the toolkit will be available soon.**
+📖 **Please note that a more complete documentation of the toolkit is available at [https://sinaahmadi.github.io/klpt/](https://sinaahmadi.github.io/klpt/)**.

 ## Become a sponsor